PhoenixtBlaze/PhoenixtBlaze/README.md

 - 👋 Hi, I’m @PhoenixtBlaze
 - 👀 I’m interested in Deep Learning/ Machine Learning and Gaming!
 - 🖥️ I stream on Twitch quiet a bit
-- ©️ Currently Developing a Text to Speech Application for Streamers
+- ©️ Currently Developing a lot of things

 <!---
 PhoenixtBlaze/PhoenixtBlaze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.